 You can never have too many potholders, right?
-If you’re looking for a simple and easy to crochet potholder with an interesting texture then why not try the Cross Stitch Crochet Potholder?
+If you’re looking for a simple and easy to crochet potholder with an interesting texture then why not try the Single Crochet Cross Stitch to make one?
 This pattern is easy enough for beginners!

 Cross stitch is a unique crochet stitch that creates an interesting pattern.
-However, it will only work when crocheted in a round.
+However, it will only work when crocheted in the round.
 And here is why.

 The nature of this stitch is that it will only be visible on one side, which is the right side (the side you see in front of you when working on a row).
 On the other side, it will look like a normal single crochet stitch.

-For this reason, you will need to go in a round to make this stitch consistently visible in every row.
+For this reason, you will need to go in the round to make this stitch consistently visible in every row.
 If you crochet in back and forth rows you will only see the cross stitch every second row and every other row you will see a normal single crochet.
+And that’s not consistent enough and won’t be really visible.

-Also, the texture of cross stitch will come out better if you use a bulkier yarn such as medium, bulky or super bulky yarn.
-It would look great on baskets or bags or anything where you can use a bulky yarn and crochet in a round.
+Also, the texture of cross stitch will come out better if you use a bulkier yarn such as at least medium worsted, bulky or super bulky yarn.
+It would look great on baskets or bags or anything where you can use a bulky yarn and crochet in the round.
 If you try and make something different, let me know how it looks!

 How do you Crochet a Cross Stitch

-Cross stitch (Cross Stitch Single Crochet) is a very easy stitch to crochet.
+Cross stitch (Single Crochet Cross Stitch) is a very easy stitch to crochet.
 It’s basically a single crochet with a slight change that makes all the difference.

-And here is how you do the cross stitch: insert hook into stitch, yarn under and pull up a loop, yarn over and pull through two loops on hook.
+And here is how you do the single crochet cross stitch: insert hook into stitch, yarn under and pull up a loop, yarn over and pull through two loops on hook.

 Would you like to know about my new patterns when they become available?
 You can sign up below!